blankdots/pygradle-falcon-api/README.md

 * `index` - registers data sent via POST in a SQLite3 Database;
 * `health` - checks if the application is running.

+To Do:
+* write tests
+* generate documentation from source code

 ## Building and Running the application

 ### Requirements